 How to Clean a Dishwasher

-Three easy steps to eliminate funky odors and ensure peak cleaning performance
+Experts share three easy steps to eliminate funky dishwasher odors and ensure peak cleaning performance

 Step 1: Clean the Exterior

-If your dishwasher front is made of plastic, use a sponge and hot, soapy water to wipe it down.
-For stainless steel dishwashers, glass cleaner or a cleaner specifically formulated for stainless steel appliances is effective at removing built-up grime, smudges, and fingerprints.
-Avoid spraying the cleaner directly onto the dishwasher front, because the moisture could damage its electronic controls.
+If the front of your dishwasher has a plastic exterior, use a sponge and hot, soapy water to wipe it down.
+For a stainless steel dishwasher, a glass cleaner without ammonia or a cleaner specifically formulated for stainless steel appliances (including some multipurpose cleaners) can be effective at removing built-up grime, smudges, and fingerprints.

-This step is vital for manual-clean filters, which are common on newer machines.
-These filters eliminate the grinder on self-cleaning dishwashers that pulverize food scraps and send them down the drain.
-The result is much quieter operation, but it also means more scraps get trapped in the filter, which can lead to funky smells.
+This step is important for manual-clean filters, which are common on newer machines.
+These filters eliminate the grinders found in self-cleaning dishwasher filters, which pulverize food scraps and send them down the drain.
+A manual filter is much quieter, but because its job is to trap food scraps that get washed off dishes, you have to clean it out from time to time.

 Step 3: Sanitize and Deodorize